tmbarbour/BingoCards/README.md

 # Hallmark Movie Bingo
-A single interactive HTML page to make watching a Hallmark Christmas, a little more fun with a friend.
+A single interactive HTML page to make watching a Hallmark Christmas movie a little more fun with a friend.

-It fills a Bingo card with the traditional Hallmark Movie formula elements.
+The web page creates a Bingo card with traditional Hallmark Movie formula elements.

-When the page is loaded (or refreshed) it will create a new random bingo card.
+When the page is loaded (or refreshed) it will build a new random bingo card.
 A you watch the movie and recognize a traditional Hallmark movie element, click on the square to change the color (be careful not to refresh the page during the movie).
 The pages can be printed if desired.

-Click here to try it out [Hallmark Movie Bingo](https://htmlpreview.github.io/?https://github.com/tmbarbour/RacingBingo/blob/hallmark-christmas/hallmarkChristmas.html)
+Click here to try it out [Hallmark Movie Bingo](https://htmlpreview.github.io/?https://github.com/tmbarbour/RacingBingo/blob/hallmark-christmas/hallmarkChristmas.html). _(Click "Let's Play" to begin)_

 Screenshot
 ![Screenshot](https://github.com/tmbarbour/RacingBingo/blob/hallmark-christmas/images/HallmarkChristmasBingo.png)

->Note: This can easily be modified to be any kind of bingo.
-Simply change the *TITLE_OF_BINGO_PAGE* variable.
-Then customize the list of words in three categories *easy_word_list*, *mid_word_list* and *hard_word_list* in the script tag.

 ## Authors